Skip to content

 Sunday In Boston

-Wake up Sunday morning overlooking the sunny bay, but quickly remember you’re still in Boston and there is still plenty to do!
-Boston, unlike many major US cities, is very walkable.
-Head over to Quincy Market to get a real New England feel.
+Wake up Sunday morning overlooking the sunny bay, but quickly remember you’re still in Boston, and there is plenty to do!
+The city, unlike many major US cities, is very walkable.
+Head over to Quincy Market to get an authentic New England feel.
 Built in the early 1800’s, Quincy Market was created for the current Mayor of Boston.
-Before Quincy Market, there were just wooden shacks lining the outside of Josiah Quincy’s office.
-In a bid to create a better view, Quincy had the market building constructed.
-The large building resembled that of Greek architecture.
-It is two floors, and has shops for just about everything you can imagine.
-Some of the best fresh seafood the world has to offer, Boston souvenirs, and impeccable seafood chowder make Quincy Market a great morning walk.
+Before Quincy Market, wooden shacks lined Josiah Quincy’s office outside to create a better view; Quinc constructed the market building.
+The large building resembled Greek architecture.
+It is two floors and has shops foalmostut everything you can imagine.
+Some of the world’s best fresh seafood offers, Boston souvenirs, and impeccable seafood chowder make Quincy Market a great morning walk.

-After walking through the market and picking out goodies, take a stroll around the surrounding shops.
-The area surrounding Quincy Market is all pedestrian friendly, allowing for families, friends, and couples to meander into the various shops.
-They range from chain stores such as Urban Outfitters, to locally owned shops.
+After walking through the market and picking out goodies, a stroll around the surrounding shops.
+The area surrounding Quincy Market is pedestrian-friendly, allowing families, friends, and couples to meander into the various shops.
+They range from chain stores like Urban Outfitters to locally owned shops.
 If you stick around the area for long enough, you might be able to see a live street performance.
-The square surrounding Quincy Market is often frequented by college students from Berklee College of Music, showing off their talents.
+The square surrounding Quincy Market is often frequented by Berklee College of M student’s music showing off their talents.

 The front entrance of Quincy Market is lit at night in Boston

-You could easily spend all day at the market, however, Boston has one more magical attraction – whale watching!
-Boston is known for some of its great wildlife, and paired with the New England Aquarium is whale watching.
-Head on over to Boston Harbor Cruises and grab your tickets for an afternoon of whale watching.
-During the summer months, humpback and blue whales can be seen by the boat, along with dolphins and seals!
-If whale watching is a bit too extreme, there is also a lobster catching boat that allows for you to go out and catch your own dinner!
+You could easily spend all day at the market.
+However, Boston has one more magical attraction – whale watching! the city is known for some incredible wildlife, and paired with the New England Aquarium is whale watching.
+Come to Boston Harbor Cruises and grab your tickets for an afternoon of whale watching.
+During the months, humpback and blue whales can be seen by the boat, along with dolphins and seals!
+If whale watching is too extreme, a lobster-catching ship lets you go out and catch your dinner!

-After a busy day of yummy food, shopping, and interacting with wildlife, finish your trip off by heading into South End Boston.
-A gorgeous setting of Boston and great restaurants, have your last meal at B&G Oysters.
-Ultimately known for their delicious oysters, B&G also has a diverse menu of seafood, and pub favorites.
+After a busy day of yummy food, shopping, and interacting with wildlife, finish your trip by heading into South End Boston.
+In a gorgeous setting in the city with great restaurants, have your last meal at B&G Oysters.
+Ultimately known for its delicious oysters, B&G has a diverse seafood menu and favourites

-Getting ready to leave Boston after a loaded weekend like this, it may be hard to leave.
+Getting ready to leave the city after a loaded weekend like this may be challenging.
 There’s a reason people move here and never move back.
-Between the history of the city, the sport fanatics, and the great history and views of the harbor, Boston is a pretty unique place.
-This significant city located on the New England shores, is the perfect weekend trip.
+Between the city’s history, the sports fanatics, and the incredible history and views of the harbour, Boston is a pretty unique place.
+This significant city on New England shores is the perfect weekend trip.

 Leave a comment